Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 Recognizing that the situation described in~\Cref{lemma_RLAV_worst} is adversarial, additional improvement in supervision scalability can be obtained with a typical (less adversarial) distribution on $A_j$ and $H_i$.

-In a typical mixed autonomy case, the order of HVs and AVs relative to the merge point is interspersed.
-As the AVs are supervision-aware and fully cooperative, the AV closest to the merge point may stop to accommodate a merge, and thus any vehicle after that AV cannot trigger supervision.
+In a typical mixed autonomy case, the order of HVs and CCAVs relative to the merge point is interspersed.
+As the CCAVs are supervision-aware and fully cooperative, the CCAV closest to the merge point may stop to accommodate a merge, and thus any vehicle after that CCAV cannot trigger supervision.